kitnato/neverquest/README.md

 [TODO]

 Temporary or permanent debuffs caused by Monsters.
-Can be treated by [potions].
+Can be treated by [potions](#potions) and other items.

 ## Traits